PacifiqueNtwali/Active-Directory-Project/README.md

          gateway4: 192.168.10.1
          nameservers:
            addresses: [8.8.8.8]
-   Part 3 — Network & Splunk + UF + Sysmon setup (continued)

-Then sudo netplan apply and verified with ip a.

-Installed Splunk Enterprise (.deb) on Ubuntu sudo dpkg -i splunk-<version>.deb

-cd /opt/splunk/bin && sudo ./splunk start

-Created admin user when prompted.

-Enabled boot-start:

-sudo ./splunk enable boot-start -user splunk

-Prepared Splunk Universal Forwarder (UF) on Windows

-Downloaded UF installer and installed on the Windows hosts.

-Created a local inputs.conf (placed in C:\Program Files\SplunkUniversalForwarder\etc\system\local\) to collect Application, System, Security and Sysmon logs and set index = endpoint.

-Ensured the Splunk UF service runs under Local System (if permission issues occurred).

-Installed Sysmon and applied a vetted configuration (e.g., Olaf/other) on both Windows hosts to capture high-fidelity telemetry.

-In Splunk Web (post-install)

-Created index endpoint.

-Enabled receiving on port 9997.

-Validated: searched index=endpoint in Splunk Search & Reporting and confirmed events and host names appeared.

-Troubleshooting & notes

-Splunk web initially unreachable from the Windows host (attempted http://192.168.10.10:8000).

-Root cause: firewall rules.
-Resolved by adding inbound/outbound rules in Windows Defender for port 8000 and updating ufw on Ubuntu to allow traffic from the Windows VM.

-Splunk UF service sometimes lacked privileges to read Windows event logs.
-Fixed by switching the service account to Local System.

-Crowbar in the guided walkthrough did not function in my environment; used Hydra for a demo instead.

-After configuring inputs.conf, the Splunk UF service must be restarted for changes to take effect.

 Next (to be documented later)

 Promote Windows Server to Domain Controller, create domain users, and join Windows 10 to the domain.